radcamp/radcamp.github.io/AF-Biota/06_RAxML_API.md

 ![png](06_RAxML_API_files/06_RAxML_API_00_unrooted.png)

 ### Rooting the tree
-Now lets say we want to root the tree and replot.
-This is accomplished by adding the `root` parameter to the `tree.draw()` function.
-We'll just choose a random sample to root the tree here:
+In the above figure the two Norther samples are nested deep within the Southern clade, but this tree is unrooted.
+Lets say we want to root the tree on the Northern samples and replot.
+This is accomplished by adding the `root` parameter to the `tree.draw()` function and specifying the samples to root the tree to:
 ```
 tre = toytree.tree(rax.trees.bipartitions)
 tre.draw(
-    tre.root(["punc_ICST764"]),
+    tre.root(["punc_ICST764", "punc_MUFAL9635"]),
     width=600,
     node_labels=tre.get_node_values("support"),
 );